icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

         ```

     1. Assign separate ports to the `mmult_fpga`, then rebuild and run the kernel.
     This will take about 30 minutes to build.
 Report the latencies.
 Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.
+(Including System Diagram)
     Does assigning multiple ports on Ultra96 have any impact on your design?
     Save/Move the `hw6/apps/mmult/_x` folder of the project to somewhere else before doing the next question.
     We will use the outputs from this question in the next part.